Vietnam.vn - Nền tảng quảng bá Việt Nam

 For the past eight years, Ms. Wang has been the one who has taken care of most of her grandson's living expenses and raised and educated the child.

 News of the incident has received mixed reactions from Chinese netizens.
-Some people support Ms. Wang and say she deserves more money.
+Some support Ms. Wang and say she deserves more money.

 The second woman's story shows that her mother-in-law was also asked to come from the countryside to look after her grandchild while her daughter-in-law went to work, but she gave many reasons for not wanting to go.
 That the fields were unfinished, her part-time job was also bringing in good income, if she quit, where would she get the money to support her brother-in-law's education...

-" With that amount of money, I can totally hire someone to take care of my child while I'm at work.
+" With that amount of money, I can totally hire a babysitter during my working hours.
 It's healthy and I don't have to rely on my mother-in-law and live like a mother-in-law and daughter-in-law.
 Is it right for my grandmother to take care of her grandchild and pay her? " - she said to her husband.

 The story of the two daughters-in-law mentioned above is quite common in today’s society.
 Most daughters-in-law, even daughters, think that it is the grandparents’ natural duty to look after their grandchildren.